rancher/docs/content/rancher/v2.x/en/tools/logging/_index.md

 You can configure logging at either cluster or project level.

+>**Note:** You can only configure one logging service per cluster or project.

 - If you're a [cluster owner or member]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#cluster-roles) who works in operations or security, configure cluster logging.

+    Cluster logging writes logs for every pod in the cluster and, in [RKE clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), Kubernetes system components.
+Logs from the following locations are sent to your logging service:

+  - The `/var/log/containers` path for pod logging.

+  - The `/var/lib/rancher/rke/logs/` path for Kubernetes system components.

 - If you're a [project owner or member]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#project-roles) who works on an application, configure project logging.

->**Note:** You can only configure one logging service per cluster or project.

-## Collected Logs

-After you configure a logging service for a cluster or project, it collects logs from the following locations of your nodes:

-- The `/var/log/containers` path for application-level logging.
-- The `/var/lib/rancher/rke/logs/` path for Kubernetes system components.
+    Project logging writes logs for every pod in the project (`/var/log/containers`).

 After collection, all logs are stored by your logging service.
 Log into your service to view them.